hippalectryon-0/sandboxie-docs/SP_ISSUES.md

   files to the original branch's values before doing the PR once we're finished.
 * The old sandboxie calls the main GUI "Sandboxie Control", but the new one is just called "Sandboxie Plus", which conflicts with the name of the program.
 Therefore the portions of the doc that refer to "Sandboxie Control" may be a bit confusing.
 So far I kept "Sandboxie Control" as the name of the main GUI in the doc.
+Same issue with "Programs View", which is now unnamed.
 * Shouldn't _Help>Online Documentation_ redirect here (https://sandboxie-plus.github.io/sandboxie-docs) rather
   than https://sandboxie-plus.com/ ?
 * Changed _Quick Recovery_ to _Recovery_ to reflect the SB-Plus UI with a "brutal" replacement, might have missed a few